 20. The HydroCAD report indicates that post-development flow rates into the existing swale located on the northwest side of the site (modeled as Reach R-02) will be increased substantially over the pre-development rates (37.51 cfs pre-development vs 58.90 cfs post-development).
 Any increase in flow into this swale risks overflowing to the rear of properties on Main Street.
 Any design which creates an increase in stormwater flowing into this swale is unacceptable.
 Response: The original modeling of the existing swale did not fully account for the potential capacity of the conveyance swale.
-The model has been updated to address the removal of the emergency access which changed the flow characteristics to the existing swale and which illustrates a decrease to this swale.
+The model has been updated to address this shortfall and although there is an increase in flow to the swale, the HydroCAD model indicates that the swale has sufficient capacity to handle the increase.